pearcej/pearcej.github.io/csc493/index.md

  - Be sure to make progress on your project and push to Github.
  - Complete [One Page Test Plan and Key Test Cases](r10-testing1.md) for your project - Due April 2, 2020.
  - Complete Project - Due April 23, 2020
- - Create Video Project Demo - this replaces the poster session and software demo - due April 23, 2020
+ - Create [Video(s)](fp-video-and-finalizing.md) - this replaces the poster session and software demo - due April 23, 2020

 ## Week 1 Working Remotely: Thursday, March 19, 2020

  - Complete written Agile reports - from now on due weekly on Thursdays, posted to Moodle and to [BC CS Slack Channel #csc493](https://app.slack.com/client/T3RM3MK1D/CUYLCTDBM) next one due March 26, 2020
   - Be sure to make progress on your project and push to Github.
  - Complete Project - Due April 23, 2020
- - Create Video Project Demo - this replaces the poster session and software demo - due April 23, 2020
+ - Create [Video(s)](fp-video-and-finalizing.md) - this replaces the poster session and software demo - due April 23, 2020
 - Complete [R09: Website](r09-website.md) committed to Github - Adjusted deadline is now Thursday, March 26, 2020

 ## Day 18: Thursday, March 12, 2020